Regardless of how experienced you are in real estate, at some point you might have wondered if buying a foreclosure in Ohio is a good idea.

 Stages of a foreclosure in Ohio

 The basic stages of foreclosure in Ohio are pre-foreclosure, auction, and REO property.
-We recommend that you stick to pre-foreclosures and REOs if you're not a professional investor, as auctions can be risky and cash-intensive.
+We recommend that you stick to pre-foreclosures and REOs if you're not a professional investor, since auctions can be risky and cash-intensive.

-The pre-foreclosure process begins after a borrower has missed multiple months of payments and is issued a notice of default by their lender.
+The pre-foreclosure process begins after a borrower misses multiple months of payments and is issued a notice of default by their lender.
 Ohio is a judicial state, meaning that lenders must file a lawsuit against delinquent borrowers and a judge must rule in their favor before the foreclosure process can proceed.

 You'll want to be pre-approved for financing before finding a pre-foreclosure you want to buy, or you'll need non-traditional financing that processes more quickly than traditional lenders.
 Being able to close fast enough to beat the foreclosure deadline is the key to successfully buying pre-foreclosures.

 Properties that don't sell in pre-foreclosure go to foreclosure auction.
 Ohio foreclosure auctions must be publicly advertised in local newspapers for at least three consecutive weeks before the auction takes place.

 Ohio auctions are conducted by either the county sheriff's office or a private selling officer, and they're conducted online.